Search

 Health Care Consent Laws

-Some laws only include immunizations or physical health care, whereas others, like the laws in California, Ohio, Texas, and Washington include mental health care.
+Some laws only include immunizations or physical health care, whereas others, like the laws in California, Ohio (limited to grandparent caregivers only), Texas, and Washington include mental health care.
 The inclusion of consent for this type of care is important and is a hurdle that many caregivers have faced.
 Anecdotally, the omission of mental health seems to be nothing more than an oversight and some legislators have expressed interest in amending their laws to include that coverage.

 Another unintentional omission may be developmental screenings, which only Delaware's law appears to include.
 Since many of the children in these families have special needs due to the circumstances leading to the forming of their grandfamily, screenings and treatment for developmental delays can be particularly important.